 - What is the heat source for the heated driveway—hot water or electricity?
 Systems based on hot water tend to cost more up-front, but they may save you money in the long run.
 Another factor to consider is that electric systems tend to be more maintenance-free.

 - The cost of materials varies from area to area, as it does for almost any construction project.

-- How big a driveway do you have (want)?
+- How big a driveway do you have/want?

-Enter an alternative for the rest of us: the heated driveway mat.
+Heated driveway mats make the most sense in regions that do not have heavy snowfalls.
 With this product, you're not melting snow along your entire driveway.
 Instead, the action is more targeted.
-The idea behind a mat is to use it to melt snow only along those areas of your pavement where the tires of your car will be traveling.
+The idea behind a mat is to use it to melt snow only along with those areas of your pavement where the tires of your car will be traveling.
 Think of it as a product that makes tracks through the snow so that your car can pass.
-The mat is tough enough for you to be able to drive your vehicle right on top of it, without damage.
+The mat is tough enough for you to be able to drive your vehicle right on top of it without damage.
 As a bonus, since a mat is portable, you take it with you when you move to another house.

 You can also buy smaller heated mats to melt the snow and ice on walkways, porch steps, etc. For example, HeatTrak offers a heated stair mat that measures 10 inches by 30 inches and that sells for around $70.
 If you owned a porch with, say, three steps, you would buy three of these and link them together (they come with built-in connectors that enable you to do this).
 One cord would then be run from this threesome to your outdoor electrical outlet.
 Easy as one, two, three!